Coronavirus collides with Latin America’s maid culture — with sometimes deadly results

 “We don’t know how this movie will play out,” said Luis Alvarez, head of a civic group called “Hola Vecino” — Hello Neighbor — in San Pedro Garza Garcia, perhaps Mexico’s richest town.
 Many homeowners, he said, “are people who don’t know how to cook, clean the house, sweep — or they aren’t ready for it.
 In this town — oof!”

-Wealthy Dominicans have begun exchanging tips on how to teach domestic employees proper hygiene in the time of coronavirus.
+Wealthy Dominicans have begun exchanging tips on how to teach domestic employees proper hygiene in the time of the coronavirus.
 “Use disposable napkins every time you sneeze or cough,” the housekeeping-oriented Instagram page Casa al Dia counsels “house assistants.”
 “Don’t come to work if you have symptoms of fever.”

 Some Mexican families aren’t taking even that chance.
 They’re sending their help home in what amounts to a “radical change of life,” according to Mexican newspaper columnist Guadalupe Loaeza.
 The wealthy, she said, “are not going to wake up to breakfast, to be able to leave their bedrooms bathed and perfumed to find breakfast on the table.”

-The day after Gonçalves’s death, the Brazilian labor ministry recommended homeowners put their domestic workers on paid leave for all but “absolutely indispensable” services.
+The day after Gonçalves’s death, the Brazilian Labor Ministry recommended homeowners put their domestic workers on paid leave for all but “absolutely indispensable” services.
 Many families have followed that guidance.
 But others are demanding the “provision of services by the domestic worker, even in a period of social isolation,” said Adriane Reis, the ministry’s national coordinator of employment equality.

 Jurema Brites, a social scientist at the Federal University of Santa Maria, said domestic housework, rooted in the Latin American history of colonialism and slavery, has become so “naturalized” that doing without it is nearly unimaginable.
 “For the wealthy, this type of work is intolerable,” she said.
 “It isn’t dignified.
 It isn’t something done by them.”

-The virus has left many of Brazil’s 6 million domestic workers with an impossible choice: your job — or your health?
+The virus has left many of Brazil’s 6 million domestic workers with an impossible choice: Their job — or their health?

-For Josey Ana Paixão de Almeida, 59, it isn’t a choice at all.
+For Josey Ana Paixão de Almeida, 59, it isn’t a choice.
 She lives in the Rio favela of Muzema far from the wealthy seaside neighborhood where she works.
 All nine of her siblings are domestic workers, each getting by on a few hundred dollars per month.
 But her daughter, studying finance at a local university, has a chance to be something different.
 So Paixão de Almeida keeps working to pay for her education.
 She’s hoping for the best, while risking the worst.

 “I’m 59 and I’m diabetic,” she said on the phone in between chores.
 “I’m scared, but what can I do?
 If I were home, I wouldn’t be making any money.”